eficode-academy/kubernetes-katas/03-rolling-updates.md

 What happened - do the curl operation still work?

-* Investigate the running pods with: `kubectl get pods`
+* Investigate the running pods with: `$ kubectl get pods`

 ## Undo Update

 The rollout above using a non-existing image version caused some pods to be non-functioning.
 Next, we will undo this faulty deployment.

 * Investigate rollout history: `kubectl rollout history deployment nginx`